New in BCC11

 Insert Convergence: Only available when the Stereo Input Format is selected and is used to set the stereo convergence of the insert

 Insert Apply Mode: Use to select whether the filter source is included in the render.
+In some OFX workflows (when applying directly to the Insert layer) this option is disabled in the UI because the correct mode (Replace) is automatically chosen for you under the hood.
 There are two options:

 - Normal – will composite the selected insert over the filtered source.